Costs of buying a home

 The amount of money that you can get as a mortgage loan is governed by Central Bank lending limits, so you will need to pay the balance of the purchase price as a deposit.
 In general, you will need a deposit of at least 10% of the purchase price - and possibly more, depending on your situation.
 See Taking out a mortgage for details of these rules.

-If the mortgage is from a local authority, the deposit may be as low as 3% of the purchase price.
+If the mortgage is from a local authority, you also normally need to have a deposit of 10% of the purchase price.

 Lending agency fees